-Trains of Winnipeg | Film Samples
+Trains of Winnipeg | 14 Films

 18,000 Dead in Gordon Head

-In the summer of 1982, during a visit to the poet-filmmaker’s hometown, he witnessed the murder of a teenage girl – killed by a sniper on a quiet, suburban street, in the middle of the afternoon.
+In the summer of 1982, during a visit to the filmmaker’s hometown, he witnessed the murder of a teenage girl – killed by a sniper on a quiet, suburban street, in the middle of the afternoon.
 He returned a year later to lie with his camera on the spot where she died, and to roam the neighbourhood searching for footage.

 The title of this film comes from the oft-quoted statistic that the average sixteen-year-old has witnessed 18,000 murders, on TV and at the movies.
 ‘Gordon Head’ is the Canadian suburb where the film takes place.